BYTESHAUS/read-write/README+/pencraft/README+/essays/README+/bool/NullRefError.md

 * **CAN'T** BE &thinsp;&mdash;&thinsp; the assignee (field, variable, or object) can **never** be null.\
 And only a peculiar glitch allowed setting it.
 E.g., objects coming from builders.
 * **SHAN'T** BE &thinsp;&mdash;&thinsp; the assignee can take _null_ but not now or here.\
-E.g., a booking request can be _null_ when returned or cancelled, but not when submitted to the invoice routine.
+E.g., a booking request can be _null_ when returned or canceled, but not when submitted to the invoice routine.
 * **MUST** BE &thinsp;&mdash;&thinsp; Surpsisinly opposite?
 The value must be null there, but either falsely stubbed or set to a default.\
 _Enums_ (enumerations), i.e., declarative numbers, are rather prone to such errors.